Normalizer, divergence type and Patterson measure for discrete groups of the Gromov hyperbolic space: Introduction

 \section{Introduction}

-The Patterson-Sullivan theory of Kleinian groups studies dynamics and geometry of discrete isometry groups of the hyperbolic space $\H2^{n+1}$ or $(n+1)$-dimensional complete hyperbolic manifolds via invariant conformal measures on the boundary $\S1^n$ (\cite{S1}, \cite{S2}).
-Recently, they are often generalized to simply connected Riemannian manifolds with variable negative curvature bounded above or more generally to ${\rm CAT}(-1)$-spaces (see \cite{R1}).
-The great success of this theory makes it extend to the investigation of discrete groups acting on other metric spaces of hyperbolic nature and their boundary at infinity.
-The Gromov hyperbolic space is a typical object to which the theory of the classical hyperbolic space is generalized; actually the Patterson-Sullivan theory was soon developed to discrete isometry groups on a proper geodesic $\delta$-hyperbolic space by Coornaert \cite{Co}.
+The Patterson--Sullivan theory of Kleinian groups studies the dynamics and geometry of discrete isometry groups of the hyperbolic space $\H2^{n+1}$ or $(n+1)$-dimensional complete hyperbolic manifolds using invariant conformal measures on the boundary $\S1^n$ at infinity (see \cite{S1,S2}).
+Recently, they have often been generalized to simply connected Riemannian manifolds with variable negative curvature bounded above or, more generally, to ${\rm CAT}(-1)$-spaces (see \cite{R1}).
+Following the great success of this theory, it was extended to discrete groups acting on other metric spaces of hyperbolic nature and their boundary at infinity.
+The Gromov hyperbolic space is a typical object to which the theory of the classical hyperbolic space is generalized; in fact, the Patterson--Sullivan theory was developed for discrete isometry groups on a proper geodesic $\delta$-hyperbolic space by Coornaert \cite{Co}.

-Among other important results on Kleinian groups in this field, researches on normal subgroups of a Kleinian group, or equivalently normal covers of a hyperbolic manifold, have had much progress.
-Important results such as the characterization of amenability of the covering of a convex compact manifold in terms of certain geometric invariants have been proved.
-This was originally due to Brooks and a recent account oriented towards the Patterson-Sullivan theory can be found in \cite{RT}.
-The Patterson measure is the characteristic invariant conformal measure of a Kleinian group and its invariance under the normalizer was shown by the authors \cite{MY1} in the following form.
-A survey article \cite{P} also explains a consequence of this theorem and a relation to the problem of the critical exponents of normal subgroups.
+Among other important results on Kleinian groups in this field, the investigation of normal subgroups of a Kleinian group (equivalently, normal covers of a hyperbolic manifold) has considerably progressed.
+For instance, the characterization of the amenability of the covering of a convex compact manifold in terms of certain geometric invariants has been proved.
+This was originally due to Brooks, and a recent account oriented toward the Patterson--Sullivan theory can be found in \cite{RT}.
+The Patterson measure is the characteristic invariant conformal measure of a Kleinian group and its invariance under the normalizer was shown by the present authors \cite{MY1} in the following form.
+The survey article \cite{P} also explained a consequence of this theorem and a relation to the problem of the critical exponents of normal subgroups.

 \begin{theorem} Let $\Gamma$ be a non-elementary Kleinian group acting on the hyperbolic space $\H2^{n+1}$ whose Poincar\'e series diverges at the critical exponent.
-Then the Patterson measure for $\Gamma$ is invariant under the normalizer $N(\Gamma)$ of $\Gamma$. \end{theorem}
+Then, the Patterson measure for $\Gamma$ is invariant under the normalizer $N(\Gamma)$ of $\Gamma$. \end{theorem}